puspitachy/Building-an-web-app-for-Sentiment-Analysis/README.md

 of sentiment from the text and file which has been inputted by user.

 User can either put sentiment by a sentence or also can upload .csv file for getting total percentage of sentiment.
+#For testing the app   .CSV file you can use book1.csv and reviewbook.csv .
+This file  must be in .CSV format.
+The web application is case sensitive.
+Therefore, in the csv file the review column name (which contains feedback of consumers) needs to be replaced by ‘Review’.

 Home page
 ![Image description](https://github.com/puspitachy/image/blob/main/Screenshot%202025-04-10%20153022.png)